service-relief/service-relief/themes/gatsby-theme-service-relief/README.md

 This project is aims to make it as easy as possible to launch and manage an index of resources in your city during the COVID-19 pandemic.

-With the theme and starter, you can set up a service relief site without touching any code.
+Using this template you can set up a service relief site without touching any code.

 See [servicerelief.us](https://servicerelief.us/start) for more info.